Recreation and Wellness Positions

 Landscape Stewards are responsible for leading other staff and volunteers in beautifying the Ogier Gardens' biodiverse landscape and caring for our infrastructure, tools and equipment.
 Duties also include helping to: prepare beds, plant, cultivate, weed, harvest, mulch, scout for pests, and update records.
 Actual work schedule is flexible within the Ogier Gardens open hours.
 Occasionally work may be required on weekends.
 Requirements: willingness to adapt and learn; be self-motivated and hard working.

-For information on applying for Ogier Gardens positions, please contact Kevin Anderson email@example.com
+For information on applying for Ogier Gardens positions, please contact Kevin Anderson at email@example.com.

 Student Wellness Complex